 Making changes to your path

 While we recognize that changes may happen to certain path items or domains, it is in the best interest of your program to not make any changes once you have launched the path with participants.
 Your consultant can instruct you on how to build your path to account for items, such as events, that may not yet be planned.
-Be sure to talk to your consultant before going through with any changes!
+Be sure to talk to your consultant before going through any changes!

 How do I see what users see?

 In order to experience the student view of a path, you have to assign yourself to it first.
 You can do this by navigating to the Participants tab of the curriculum and clicking +Add Participants.
 Once you are added, you will need to log out of your site and log back in.
 Upon logging in, you'll be able to access the path progress map in your Involvement section to view the user experience of your path.

-For a complete training on Co-Curricular Paths, be sure to reach out to your consultant and share more about your Path idea - this way we can personalize your Paths learning experience to you.
+For complete training on Co-Curricular Paths, be sure to reach out to your consultant and share more about your Path idea - this way we can personalize your Paths learning experience for you.